renovatebot/renovate/docs/usage/configuration-options.md

 - `.renovaterc`
 - `package.json` _(within a `"renovate"` section)_

-Renovate always uses the config from the repository's base branch, even if that configuration specifies multiple `baseBranches`.
+Renovate always uses the config from the repository's default branch, even if that configuration specifies multiple `baseBranches`.
 Renovate does not read/override the config from within each base branch if present.

 Also, be sure to check out Renovate's [shareable config presets](./config-presets.md) to save yourself from reinventing any wheels.